This page was reviewed under our medical and editorial policy by

 Invasive ductal carcinoma occurs when cancerous cells grow in the duct lining, break through the wall of the duct and invade local breast tissue.
 From there, the cancer may spread, or metastasize, to other parts of the body.

-While it’s impossible to know for sure who may develop cancer, certain factors may increase the risk.
+While it’s impossible to know for sure who may develop cancer, certain factors may increase carcinoma risk.
 For example, people with a family history of cancer or an inherited genetic mutation may be at greater risk.

 Across all types of carcinoma, risk increases with: